 The Best Magic Cards

-Wizards of the Coast has delighted gamers (aka nerds) for years with arguably the best trading card game ever, Magic: The Gathering.
+Wizards of the Coast has delighted us gamers (that's a nice way of saying nerds) for years with arguably the best trading card game ever: Magic The Gathering.
 Always adapting without leaving old cards behind, the game brilliantly tasks players to craft the perfect deck using a customized combination of the five mana colors, and from standard to commander, several formats exist to ensure there's something for everyone.

 50. Nicol Bolas, God-Pharaoh

 Planeswalker Nicol Bolas requires a fair chunk of mana plus three specific colors but offers four loyalty abilities.
 All impress, particularly the first, which adds two loyalty and can cast an opposing card for free, and the last, which subtracts 12 loyalty to exile all opposing nonland permanents.

 Here, Nissa first begins as a low-cost creature who also conveniently searches for a Forest, ensuring you don't run out of lands, and her elf status usefully combos well the popular green elf family.
 Then, once your land total hits seven (one of green's specialties), she turns into an impressive planeswalker whose +1 loyalty ability either adds to your hand or gives an extra land.